Car scrappage schemes

 - Constant Attendance Allowance

-You can apply for the ULEZ car and motorcycle scrappage scheme by clicking here.
+You can check your car’s ULEZ compliance, then apply for the ULEZ car and motorcycle scrappage scheme by clicking here.

 Whether you live in London or not, UK car scrappage schemes are programmes offered by governments and car manufacturers aimed at encouraging drivers to trade in their higher polluting vehicles for newer, and often greener, models.
 They’re proving a popular way to sell an older car.